A common misunderstanding by new jet ski owners is how shallow their jet skis can operate.

 The cost will depend on what damage was done.

-A new wear ring like the kind for Sea-Doo can cost anywhere from $50 to $200.
+New wear ring like the kind for Sea-Doo will run anywhere from $50 to $200.

 If you plan on doing it yourself, you’ll need the impeller removal tool along with the mechanic set of tools to take the pump apart.

-Labor wise, you’re looking at an hour, if not 2 hours, depending on the jet ski and the shop you take it to.
+Labor wise, you can be looking at an hour, if not run it up to 2 hours, depending on the jet ski and the shop you take it to.
 It’s not unheard of a repair shop to charge $150 per hour, if not more.

-If your jet ski won’t take off or feels like it’s slipping, then you more than likely sucked something up.
+If it won’t take off or feels like it’s slipping, your jet ski has likely sucked something up.

 I have a post here that can help you with that.